garrettgman/garrettgman.github.io/foundations.md

 In many research settings, this amount of control is impossible or unethical.
 For example, you could not control each of the variables that influences something like the stock market, or a nation's economy.
 Nor should you control variables like how much alcohol a pregnant woman ingests or how much pollution an asthmatic person inhales if doing so would cause unnecessary harm.

 Data science requires much less control than experimental science, which makes data science adaptable to a broader range of research questions.
 As a data scientist, you do not need to intervene in a process to study it.
 You can collect data passively by observing nature as it is, which can free you from the ethical and logistical burdens that an experimental scientists would face.

-****

-### Take Caution

-We are starting to learn that most published data science findings may be wrong.
-In 2012, Amgen determined that _only_ 6 of  53 "landmark" medical studies had results that could be reproduced.
-From a scientific point of view, this means that these studies should be considered unreliable, if not wrong.
-In 2011, the Bayer company found it could only reproduce 25% of published findings in cardiovascular disease, cancer, and women's health studies.
-Bayer shelved development of  two thirds of its new drug projects as a result.

-Data science goes wrong in other fields too.
-The 2008 Financial Crisis was enabled by a misapplication of the Gaussian copula, a data analysis technique.
-In another case, NASA analyzed global ozone data for seven years without noticing the hole in the ozone layer.
-The most famous data analysis failure probably happened in 1983.
-Engineers at Morton Thiokol, the builder of space shuttle booster rockets, predicted that the _Challenger_ would explode on launch.
-They had a chance to prevent the launch, but changed their minds after misreading data that proved them right.

-Even famous statisticians can get data wrong.
-Sir Ronald Fisher invented much of modern statistics, but he spent the end of his career using data to show that cigarettes do not cause cancer.

-This doesn't mean you should avoid data.
-Looking at data will always create better understanding than ignoring it, but remember that data is not a cure-all.
-Good science also requires good reasoning and skepticism.

-****

 ## Summary and Parting Advice